 to maintain registration.

 In the state of Tennessee, once an individual obtains the Registered Dietitian credential

 they can apply for state licensure.
 Check with your state board of health regarding

 Information about current tuition rates is available in the University of Memphis

 on-line classes.
-There are two online courses during the didactic portion of the program.
+There is one online course during the didactic portion of the program.

-Internship fees are set at $1,250 per semester for the first 3 semesters an intern
+Internship fees are set at approximately $1,675 per semester for the first 3 semesters

 a student is at the University of Memphis (total cost $5015).
 This fee cannot be waived.